-Principles of software engineering: Requirements, design and testing.
-Review of principles of object orientation; object oriented analysis using UML.
+Principles of software engineering: Requirements, analysis, design, construction, testing and maintenance.
+Review of principles of object orientation and use of UML.
 Frameworks and APIs.
 Introduction to the client-server architecture.
-Analysis, design and programming of simple servers and clients.
-Introduction to user interface technology.
-Prerequisite: CSCI 2044.
-Spring.
+Introduction to Human Computer Interaction.
+Corequisite: CSCI 2044.
+Fall.

 2013.
 Software Engineering and Human Computer Interaction.